Connect with others who understand.

 1. High-Sugar Foods and Drinks

 The last thing that someone with CLL-related fatigue needs is a sugar crash.
-Unfortunately, drinking beverages or eating foods with added sugar can put you on a rollercoaster of sugar highs and lows that have a net negative impact on your energy levels.
+Unfortunately, drinking beverages or eating foods with added sugar can put you on a roller coaster of sugar highs and lows that have a net negative impact on your energy levels.

 Sugar isn’t always easy to spot.
 It’s often hidden in processed foods that don’t even taste sweet.
 For example, store-bought spaghetti sauce, flavored yogurt, and frozen meals can be higher in added sugar (as opposed to naturally occurring sugar) than you might think.
-That’s why it’s so important to look at food labels and identify how much added sugar you’re really getting throughout the day.
+That’s why it’s so important to look at food labels and identify how much added sugar you’re getting throughout the day.

-If you have trouble getting a handle on your added sugar intake, ask your oncologist to refer you to a registered dietitian.
+If you have trouble figuring out your added sugar intake, ask your oncologist to refer you to a registered dietitian.
 Some grocery stores even have dietitians on staff who can walk you through the store and help answer questions.
-Ultimately, the best way to know what’s in your food is by making it yourself.
-Learning some quick and simple recipes to prepare at home can save you money and give you more control over what you’re putting into your body.

 2. Ultra-Processed Foods